v1001/Disaster-Response-Pipeline-/README.md

 Multinomial NB | 0.647583 | 29.8 | 9.396868

 #### 3.4.
 Cross-validation and grid search for MLPC
+To test different models and parameters a custom function *build_cv* was implemented.

+Cross-validation was performed for MLPC using grid search.
+Optimal parameters were applied to continue training.
+Training multi-output MLP classifier is essentially training one classifiers for each output.
+For this reason only one category "related" was used to perform grid search.

 MLP classifier was first considered to be the most promising, because intuitively neural networks are considered to be the best for natural language processing.
 The first results were very disappointing: the classifier was overfitting, didn't do well with minority classes and took extremely long to train.
 Several steps were done to find optimal parameters:
 * grid search for the best activation function and solver combination (relu, adam)